pip install -U neuromation neuro login

 Paste that in a macOS, Windows, or Linux terminal prompt.
 This command automatically installs Neuro CLI and brings you to the log you in screen of Neuro Platform.

-Neuro Platform CLI requires Python 3.7 installed.
+Neuro Platform CLI requires Python 3.6 or higher installed.
 We suggest installing Anaconda Python 3.7 Distribution.
 On some distributions, you might have to run

 pip3 install -U neuromation.